HjalmarSnoep/LTTC-long-term-time-capsule/README.md

     - work roles as a cast system, role and protocol over individual intelligence
     - ant mills and pheromones, media and urgency
 - wish the new us luck and hope
     - we offer no advice, there is no truth, there never will be.
-Draw your own conclusions. we can only offer a viewpoint to be used in triangulation.
+Draw your own conclusions.
+We can only offer a viewpoint to be used in triangulation.
     - we love you, because we love ourselves, and are, like you, information processors, we forget that sometimes and we are sorry for that or would be if we hadn´t forgotten.
 We think love is important, but we express it mostly by clinging.
 Kinship might be a better word, compassion, posibly.
     - you are not alone..
 This has been a basic question of civilization..
 Are we the first to arrive?